ZeyadEltaher/SWITCH-IT-Odoo-Data-ETL-Pipeline/README.md

 - Loads data into **MySQL cloud database** using `pymysql`.
 - Maintains **data consistency** by truncating tables before each run.
 - Fully automated: run the script to refresh all tables with the latest data.
+- Optimizing querying of data by using indexes to reduce execution time.

 ---